Trauma

 The Internalized Critic

 Many people raised by toxic parents have internalized their parent's voice.
-"You're worthless," "Everything you do is half-baked," "You're not grateful enough."
+"You are worthless," "Everything you do is half-baked," "You are not grateful enough."
 Even when the parent is not around, their voice continues to criticize from inside your head.
 This "inner critic" erodes self-esteem at its very foundation.
+If as an adult you are driven by perfectionism or constantly worry about others' evaluations, it may be the influence of toxic parents that was formed in childhood.

 Lack of Boundaries